saracairo/clock/README.md

 <br />

 ## Usage
-Just the basic function of track the present time. <br />
+Just the basic function of tracking the present time. <br />

 <br />
 <br />